mei-manzo/Rules-Apps-Solution-Frontend-/README.md

-# Rules/Apps Solution

 Welcome!
 You're looking at the repo for the client Rules/Apps frontend app.
 I built this frontend using this Auth0 SDK template which can be found here at this link: https://github.com/auth0-blog/auth0-express-pug-sample.

+# Rules/Apps Solution

-App Features:
+App features:

 -Auth0 protected solution